BobRay/GetMyComponent/readme.md

-MyComponent Extra for MODx Revolution
+GetMyComponent Extra for MODx Revolution
 =======================================

 **Author:** Bob Ray <http://bobsguides.com> [Bob's Guides](http://bobsguides.com)
-**Author:** Shaun McCormick <shaun@modxcms.com>

 Documentation is available at [Bob's Guides] (http://bobsguides.com/mycomponent-tutorial.html)

-MyComponent is a generic build script for MODx Revolution components.
+GetMyComponent creates the files for the MyComponent package, a generic build script for MODx Revolution components.
-Much of the code in this component was written by Shaun McCormick.
+Since MyComponent is itself a build script, it can't be installed through Package Manager.
+Once you have installed GetMyComponent, the MyComponent files will be in place at assets/mycomponents/mycomponent/.

+From that point on, the GetMyComponent package should be ignored.
+Note that if you uninstall or remove it, all the files of MyComponent will be removed.